BattletechModders/ModTek/doc/PRELOADER.md

   > ```
 - Injectors run in their own AppDomain.
 All directly loaded dlls (via Assembly.Load or due to reference in Assembly) during the injection phase will be lost.
 - Console output is redirected into `Mods\.modtek\ModTekPreloader.log`, use `Console.WriteLine` or `Console.Error.WriteLine` instead of writing a logger.
-- Modified assemblies (that were resolved earlier via the resolver) are then written to and loaded from `Mods\.modtek\AssembliesInjected\`
+- Modified assemblies (that were resolved earlier via the resolver) are then written to and loaded from `Mods\.modtek\AssembliesInjected\`.
+- Injections are cached unless the inputs changed, that includes injector assemblies themselves and any files in `Mods\ModTek\Injectors\`.
+  Add configuration files for injectors in that folder, so any time a user changes an injector setting, the cache gets invalidated.

 ## Publicized Assemblies